1981 Formula One World Championship: Race 5: Belgium

 When the race restarted neither Arrows took part.
-Pironi took the lead with Reutemann, Piquet, Watson and Jones chasing him.
+Pironi took the lead with Reutemann, Piquet, Watson, and Jones chasing him.
 The Australian looked very strong in the early laps as he passed Watson and Reutemann and then Jones had a brush with Piquet which left the Brabham in the catchfencing.
 A furious Piquet charged up to Jones in the pits and attempted to physically fight him.
 On lap 12 he took the lead from Pironi but eight laps later the Williams jumped out of gear at Bianchibocht and smashed into the barriers.
-He was fortunate to escape with a scalded thigh caused by water from a demolished radiator.
+Piquet was fortunate to escape with a scalded thigh caused by water from a demolished radiator.
 This left Reutemann in the lead from Laffite and Mansell, Pironi having dropped back after going off.
 Watson was fourth with Villeneuve fifth and de Angelis sixth.
 It then started to rain, and the race was called off early at 75% distance with Reutemann taking his last victory.
-The race was In the closing laps Watson faded with gearbox trouble and so Villeneuve finished fourth, de Angelis fifth and Cheever sixth.
+In the closing laps Watson faded with gearbox trouble and so Villeneuve finished fourth, de Angelis fifth and Cheever sixth.